digitalcraftsman/hugo-type-theme/README.md

 	googleAnalytics = ""

-## Menu
+## Menu links

-You can define the items menu entries as you like.
+You can define menu entries as you like by linking a post or any other site.
 First, let us link a post that you've written.
-We can do this in the frontmatter of the post's content file by setting `menu` to `main`.
+We can do this in the frontmatter of the post's content file by setting `menu` to `nav`.
+That's it.

     +++
-    menu = "main"
+    menu = "nav"
     +++